NIFTy-PPL/NIFTy/paper.md

 We believe the performance benefits of \texttt{NIFTy.re} on the CPU for small models stem from the reduced python overhead by just-in-time compiling computations.
 At image sizes larger than roughly 15,000 pixels, both evaluation times are dominated by the fast Fourier transform and are hence roughly the same as both use the same underlying implementation [@ducc0].
 Typical models in \texttt{NIFTy.re} and \texttt{NIFTy} are often well aligned with GPU programming models and thus consistently perform well on the GPU.
-Models such as the new nearest-neighbor GP model implemented in \texttt{NIFTy.re} are even better aligned with GPU programming models and yield even higher performance gains, see [@Edenhofer2022].
+Models such as the new GP model implemented in \texttt{NIFTy.re} are even better aligned with GPU programming models and yield even higher performance gains [@Edenhofer2022].

 # Conclusion

 We implemented the core GP and VI machinery of the Bayesian imaging package \texttt{NIFTy} in JAX.
 The re-write moves much of the heavy-lifting from home-grown solutions into JAX, and we envision significant gains in maintainability of \texttt{NIFTy.re} and a faster development cycle moving forward.
-The re-write accelerates typical models written in \texttt{NIFTy} by one to two orders of magnitude, lays the foundation for new kinds of inference machineries by enabling higher order derivates via JAX, and enables the interoperability of \texttt{NIFTy} with the VI and GP methods from the JAX/XLA Machine Learning ecosystem.
+The re-write accelerates typical models written in \texttt{NIFTy} by one to two orders of magnitude, lays the foundation for new kinds of inference machineries by enabling higher order derivates via JAX, and enables the interoperability of \texttt{NIFTy} with the VI and GP methods from the JAX Machine Learning ecosystem.

 # Acknowledgements